distributethe6ix/hands_on_examples/6-secure_pyats/README.md

-# Let's build pyats with a secure base image with Python
+# Building pyats with a secure base python image